lmucs/ktah/README.md

 This project was developed as part of the LMU course CMSI 401.
 See the associated [Prezi](http://prezi.com/ej02b-8u5xyo/ktah/).

-K'tah is in no way, shape or form associated with katah (Գաթա).
+K'tah is in no way, shape, or form associated with katah (Գաթա).
 Please do not mistake this game for the Armenian bread.